 Chapter 12 bankruptcy is relatively new in terms of bankruptcy laws.
 It allows both family farmers and family fishermen to restructure their finances to avoid foreclosure or liquidation of their businesses.
 It has many parallels to Chapter 13 bankruptcy, but provides more benefits to family fishermen and farmers.
 Congress enacted Chapter 12 in 1986 as an emergency measure as the economy tightened agricultural credit, which placed increased pressure on the family farming and fishing industries.
 These provisions were temporary until they were finally made permanent in 2005.
 Under Chapter 12 laws, only a family farmer or fisherman with "regular annual income" may be eligible for Chapter 12 protection.
 Regular income may be seasonal as long as it is stable enough for the debtor to make payments in a repayment plan.
 Debtors may be individuals, partnerships, or corporations, as long as they are engaged in a farming or fishing operation.
 Other financial and debt ratio qualifications also apply.
 To attain Chapter 12, a debtor files a petition while continuing their farming/fishing operations.
 A trustee is appointed to oversee operations and receive debt payments.
 The repayment plan period generally runs between three to five years, depending on the debtor's circumstances.Contact Today

-Chapter 13 Works best for debtors to would lose something with a straight bankruptcy, either because the value of the asset seated, José extension, or they were behind with payments on the car or the.
+Chapter 13 Works best for debtors to would lose something with a straight bankruptcy, either because the value of the asset seated, José extension, or they were behind with payments on the car.
 Basically, debtor files plan with the court as to how the creditors will be paid, makes a monthly payment to the bankruptcy trustee, who pays their creditors for the.
 The typical plans five years long.
 Often times, but I think the chapter 13 case is less than payments for secured creditors going forward.
 When vanished chapter 13 is that the attorneys fees are included in the monthly payment, so the only advanced payment you make to file chapter 13 is a $310 filing fee for clerk court.
 Then, beginning 30 days after the filing, the debtor make one payment to the bankruptcy trustee, which typically covers all of the debtor’s debts.

 Chapter 13 bankruptcy is designed for individuals or married couples who, given several years, are capable of repaying their debts.
 Debtors must create a plan to repay their debts within a window of three to five years.
 Debtors must have regular income, which is why this type of bankruptcy is also called the "Wage Earner Plan."
 Because Chapter 13 allows debtors to retain their property while repaying debts, it is often the most desireable bankruptcy option.
 Chapter 13 often allows individuals to modify their debts by reducing total amount of debts and interest rates depending on what kind of debt it is.
 To begin the process, a debtor must file a petition with bankruptcy court with a list of assets, debts, expenses, income, contracts, and current tax returns.
 The debtor must shortly after file a bankruptcy plan that the judge finds reasonable.
 Much like the several of the other bankruptcy types, a trustee oversees debt repayments to creditors.
 The debtor is not required to have direct contact with creditors under Chapter 13, and creditors are required to cease attempts to retrieve debts.
 This, like other bankruptcy types, affects a debtor's credit score, remaining on reports for seven years.Contact Today